Fmstrat/winapps/docs/KVM.md

 ![](kvm/18.png)

 Choose the appropriate driver for the OS you have selected, which is most likely the `w10` driver for Windows 10.
+Note: If no drivers appeared from the previous step, you might need to select the respective sub-folder for the appropriate driver.
+For example, Windows 10, 64 bit, select `E:\amd64\w10` folder.

 ![](kvm/19.png)